Repton School: 20th century

 The writer Roald Dahl attended in the 1930s.He later stated that he "couldn't get over it" and has "never got over it."
-His semi-autobiographical Boy describes his negative experience with physical altercations between students, and of a pupil by headmaster Fisher.
+His semi-autobiographical Boy describes his negative experience with physical altercations between students, and the caning of a pupil by headmaster Fisher.
 (Note: "... he was ordered to take down his trousers and kneel on the headmaster's sofa with the top half of his body hanging over one end of the sofa.
 The great man then gave him one terrific crack.
 After that there was a pause.
 The cane was put down and the headmaster began filling his pipe from a tin of tobacco.
 He also started to lecture the kneeling boy about sin and wrongdoing.
 Soon, the cane was picked up again and a second tremendous crack was administered upon the trembling buttocks.
 Then the pipe-filling business and the lecture went on for maybe 30 seconds.
 Then came the third crack of the cane ...
 At the end of it all, a basin, a sponge and a small clean towel were produced by the headmaster, and the victim was told to wash away the blood before pulling up his trousers.")
-But Dahl's biographer, Jeremy Treglown, has pointed out he was mistaken: the beating was in May 1933, a year after Fisher had left Repton, and the headmaster concerned was John Christie, Fisher's successor.
+But Dahl's biographer, Jeremy Treglown, has pointed out he was mistaken: the caning was in May 1933, a year after Fisher had left Repton, and the headmaster concerned was John Christie, Fisher's successor.
 In his 1984 autobiography, Dahl states that when he was a young fag, he was instructed to warm toilet seats for older boys at the school.
 He was also, along with other boys at the school, used as a product tester for Cadbury chocolate bars.
 Dahl claims that this was the inspiration for his book, Charlie and the Chocolate Factory.